Ctrl-U: Robust Conditional Image Generation via Uncertainty-aware Reward Modeling: Introduction

 \section{Introduction}

 Driven by the emergence of large-scale image-text datasets~\citep{schuhmann2021laion,changpinyo2021conceptual,schuhmann2022laion} and the development of diffusion models~\citep{dhariwal2021diffusion,nichol2021glide,rombach2022high}, text-to-image (T2I) diffusion models~\citep{ramesh2021zero,saharia2022photorealistic} have become fundamental in the field of controllable visual generation.
 These models excel at producing realistic, high-quality images that accurately reflect the descriptions provided in natural language.
 However, due to their inherent properties, text-based conditions often struggle to convey the detailed controls required for final generation results efficiently.
 This limitation becomes especially evident in certain scenarios where text prompts alone can not capture all necessary details, such as when depicting unique artistic styles or accurately rendering complex scenes.
-To this end, alongside text descriptions, a substantial body of research focuses on integrating novel conditional controls, such as user-drawn sketches and semantic masks, into T2I diffusion models~\citep{qin2024unicontrol,ye2023ip,zhang2023adding,mou2024t2i}.
-Despite investigations into the controllability of T2I diffusion models and their expanded applications~\citep{gao2024scp,li2024blip,chen2024textdiffuser}, achieving precise and fine-grained control remains challenging.
+To this end, alongside text descriptions, a substantial body of research focuses on integrating novel conditional controls, such as user-drawn sketches and semantic masks, into T2I diffusion models~\citep{qin2023unicontrol,ye2023ip,zhang2023adding,mou2024t2i}.
+Despite investigations into the controllability of T2I diffusion models and their expanded applications~\citep{gao2024scp,li2024fairdiff,xu2024diffusion,gu2024multi}, achieving precise and fine-grained control remains challenging.
 The primary issue lies in ensuring both the fidelity of the generated images and their semantic alignment with the provided conditions.
 To tackle this issue, some efforts, \eg, ControlNet++~\citep{li2024controlnet++} attempt to employ a pre-trained reward model to extract the corresponding condition from the generated images and enforce alignment between the specified condition and the output.
-However, we observe that the reward model inevitably produces inaccurate feedback (see Fig.~\ref{fig:Motivation}).
-As the timestep $t$ increases, and the generation diversity also increases.
-Some newly generated data reflects the correct condition but has not been "seen" by the reward model during training, resulting in inaccurate feedback.
-For instance, although the denoised image at $t=0$ aligns well with the input condition, there are still some mIoU errors according to the reward model.
+However, we observe that the reward model inevitably produces inaccurate feedback (see Fig.~\ref{fig: Motivation}).
+During the diffusion training, we add different levels of Guassian noise to the input, which increases the reconstruction challenge.
+It also leads to the distribution discrepancy between the generated image and the real image.
+As the timestep $t$ increases, such generation discrepancy increases.
+The reward model has not "seen" such generation discrepancy before, resulting false segmentation prediction, even if the generation is correctly aligned with the condition.
+Due to the diffusion compression process, we observe that even if $t=0$, there is some mis-alignment feedback as well.
 If we do not rectify such misleading rewards, enforcing alignment between the provided conditions and the inaccurate predictions on newly generated data will consistently compromise the training process.